abhogal-lab/WillisWorks/README.md

 | **Metabolic failure**         | Delivered CMRO₂ \<95% of represented demand.    | Selected extraction capacity cannot meet demand.                     |
 | **Hyperemic response**        | CBF \>57.                                       | Flow above the reference range; displayed as a positive green state. |

-In Chronic mode, suppression thresholds add mild, moderate and marked adaptation labels.
 All categorical boundaries are WillisWorks teaching rules and are not PET diagnostic cutoffs.

 **Stages are representative and are meant for teaching/visualization purposes only**